benevidesh/scripts/README.md

 $ ./bibphil https://philpapers.org/rec/ATTWOT
 ```

-If you like use it system wide, then the file must be put on `/usr/local/bin`.
+In order to use the script system wide you must move it to `/usr/local/bin`.
+That may require root privileges.